Career Timeline of Amal Clooney: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Amal Clooney made an impact.

-In 2002, Amal Clooney was admitted to the bar in New York, qualifying her to practice law in the United States.
+In 2002, Amal Clooney was admitted to the New York Bar, qualifying her to practice law in New York.

 2004: Judicial Clerkship at the International Court of Justice

-In 2004, Amal Clooney completed a judicial clerkship at the International Court of Justice, serving under Judge Vladlen S. Vereshchetin from Russia, Judge Nabil Elaraby from Egypt, and ad hoc Judge Sir Franklin Berman from the United Kingdom.
+In 2004, Amal Clooney completed a judicial clerkship at the International Court of Justice, serving under judges Vladlen S. Vereshchetin from Russia, Nabil Elaraby from Egypt, and ad hoc judge Franklin Berman from the United Kingdom.

-2005: Prosecutor at The Special Tribunal for Lebanon
+2005: Prosecution Work at The Special Tribunal for Lebanon

-In 2005, Amal Clooney worked as a Prosecutor at The Special Tribunal for Lebanon.
-She prosecuted the case against five members of Hezbollah, who were accused of assassinating former Lebanese Prime Minister Hariri and others.
+In 2005, Amal Clooney worked as a prosecutor at The Special Tribunal for Lebanon, prosecuting the case against five members of Hezbollah accused of assassinating former Lebanese Prime Minister Hariri.

 2010: Called to the Bar of England and Wales